Hello and Welcome!

 I’m also a big Shakespeare fan.
 Weird combination, huh?
-At least it gave me the cool name.
+At least it gave me a cool name.
 A geek who likes Shakespeare.
 A Shakespeare Geek.
 Or am I a geek about Shakespeare?
 I was never quite sure which I liked better.

 How did you get into Shakespeare?

-Thus was Shakespeare Geek born.
-New book comes out about Shakespeare’s life?
+A new book comes out about Shakespeare’s life.
 Got it.
-New movie version of King Lear starring Anthony Hopkins, or maybe Al Pacino?
+New movie version of King Lear coming out starring Anthony Hopkins, or maybe Al Pacino?
 Yup.
 Every news site and celebrity gossip site will report the news, sure – but here’s where those of us that are interested in it, talk about it.
 Good idea or not?
 I mean, heck, Leonardo DiCaprio referenced Shakespeare during the Golden Globe Awards and half the people that hang out here were all “Woo!
 Shakespeare!” as if he’d just told us our hometown rocks the hardest.

 Welcome.